ossf/osv-schema/GUIDING_PRINCIPLES.md

 - Existing clients supporting an older version of the schema don’t have to update their behaviour to consume records targeting newer versions.
-- Clients that support a newer version of the schema don’t have to account for older versions of the schema.
+- Clients that support a newer version of the schema don’t need special behaviour to account for older versions of the schema.
+They can treat each record as if it was targeting the latest version of the schema.

 In practice, this means: